By Chet Yarbrough

 Narrated by Walter Dixon

 In the mind of a three-year old, string can become tangled so string theory and The Age of Entanglement must have a relationship?
-Louisa Gilder fails to include string theory in her book about entanglement but she suggests that matter and energy relate in ways that may make the butterfly effect a real as well as imagined truth.
+Louisa Gilder does not include string theory in her book about entanglement but she suggests that matter and energy relate in ways that may make the butterfly effect a real as well as imagined truth.

 Physics is presently a mathematician’s art as much as science, particularly with the advent of quantum theory.
-As a non-mathematician, science’s pursuit of physics is fascinating because it tickles imagination.
+Science’s pursuit of physics is fascinating because it tickles imagination.
 It offers insight to the mystery of how we got here, who we are, and where we are going.

 Physics, pre- and post- Einstein, is a pursuit for the keys of the universe.
 Einstein’s E=mc2 is a turning point.
 It focuses attention on unified field theory, the thought that there is a single formula that explains everything about everything.
 Physics progresses from particles to waves to strings in its effort to unravel the key to a door of the universe’s beginnings and endings.